agilosoftware/objeq/README.md

 ### Object Decoration
 The objeq Library will decorate Objects only when it is necessary to do so because Object decoration is expensive and generally only useful in the context of Dynamic Queries.
 As such, you should never need to decorate an Object explicitly, but it's useful to know what happens to an Object when it is decorated.

 JavaScript is limited in what it allows you to do with its metaprogramming facilities (if you can even call them that), so something of a brute force approach has to be taken.
-In order to avoid excessive analysis, decoration is only performed once per Object or Array
+In order to avoid excessive analysis, decoration is only performed once per Object or Array and only when the library deems necessary, such as in the case of Dynamic Queries.

-What this means for Objects is that the first time objeq encounters an Object, it decorates its Properties, but thereafter, any newly introduced Properties will *not* be Decorated and therefore will not trigger observers for dynamic Query updates.
-Because of this, it is recommended that all Properties be defined (even with a null value) before being Decorated.
+What this means for Objects is that the first time objeq encounters an Object, it replaces its properties with JavaScript Setters and Getters that generate notifications.
+Thereafter, any newly introduced Properties will *not* be decorated and therefore will not trigger notifications for dynamic updates.  *Because of this, it is recommended that all Properties be defined (even with a null value) before being decorated.*

+One Note: If you decorate an Object explicitly with the `$objeq()` function, the result will be a single-element decorated Array:

+    var myObject = { name: 'Ronald', age: 62 };
+    $objeq(myObject); // --> result is [myObject]

 ## Extensions
 Defining Extension Functions for objeq is a relatively painless process.
 Simply register the function with the `registerExtension()` method that is exposed by the `$objeq()` function instance: